lgdd/liferay-build-action/README.md

 ## v2

 ### New
 - **build-extra-args**: this new parameter allows you to pass extra arguments to the build step of this action.
-For example, if you to skip tests with Gradle you can now add `build-extra-args: '-x test'`, and if you're using Maven you would add `build-extra-args: '-DskipTests=true'`.
+For example, if you want to skip tests with Gradle you can now add `build-extra-args: '-x test'`, and if you're using Maven you would add `build-extra-args: '-DskipTests=true'`.

 ### Breaking Changes
 #### GitHub Actions Artifact Changes